nutanix-japan/nai-llm/docs/iep/iep_deploy.md

 !!! example "GA Software with NAI v2.7.0"

-    In this lab, we will deploy EA and TP version of the following software to test the following:
+    In this lab, we will deploy GA version of the following software to test the following:

     -  Nutanix Enterprise AI